DBHYDRO Browser

 Question: How do I cite DBHYDRO in my works-cited list?

-Answer: A generic web reference to DBHYDRO Browser following the Modern Language Association style: DBHYDRO Browser, South Florida Water Management District, date site accessed, http://my.sfwmd.gov/portal/page?_pageid=2235,4688582&_dad=portal&_schema=PORTAL> Information regarding citing web sources in MLA style may be found at: http://www.mla.org/style_faq4
+Answer: A generic web reference to DBHYDRO Browser following the Modern Language Association style: DBHYDRO Browser, South Florida Water Management District, accessed date_site_accessed, at URL www.sfwmd.gov/science-data/dbhydro.
+Information regarding citing web sources in MLA style may be found at: http://www.mla.org/

 Question: What does it mean when a report indicates my data has been QA'ed?